iCodeSometime/candidate/README.md

 ## History
 This project was forked from https://github.com/jordanbray/chess, as of `91fe8e2`.
 Several unmerged PRs have been added into this version - the author on these commits has been set to reflect the actual author.
+Maintaining backwards compatibility with the `chess` crate is a non-goal.
+Expect breaking changes until 1.0.

 Some of the current improvements over https://github.com/jordanbray/chess:
  - Build times are _drastically_ improved. rust-analyzer actually works now (thanks KarelPeeters) - still room for improvement here.